 Cellectar Biosciences Announces Concurrent Registered Direct and Private Placement Offerings of Approximately $10.7 Million Priced At-The-Market Under Nasdaq Rules

-/EIN News/ -- FLORHAM PARK, N.J., Oct.
-21, 2022 (GLOBE NEWSWIRE) -- Cellectar Biosciences, Inc. (NASDAQ: CLRB), a late-stage clinical biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer, today announced that it has entered into definitive agreements with several institutional investors (the “Investors”) for the purchase of 3,275,153 shares of the company’s common stock at $2.085 per share in a registered direct offering and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.
+FLORHAM PARK, N.J., Oct.
+21, 2022 (GLOBE NEWSWIRE) -- Cellectar Biosciences, Inc. CLRB, a late-stage clinical biopharmaceutical company focused on the discovery, development and commercialization of drugs for the treatment of cancer, today announced that it has entered into definitive agreements with several institutional investors (the "Investors") for the purchase of 3,275,153 shares of the company's common stock at $2.085 per share in a registered direct offering and warrants to purchase up to an aggregate of 3,275,153 shares of common stock in a concurrent private placement priced at-the-market under Nasdaq rules.

 In a separate concurrent private placement transaction, Cellectar has agreed to sell pre-funded warrants to purchase up to an aggregate of 1,875,945 shares of common stock and warrants to purchase up to an aggregate of 1,875,945 shares of common stock.